MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-automation.md

 **Prerequisite role**: Global Administrator or other administrator who can consent applications to application permissions

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](../identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](../identity/role-based-access-control/permissions-reference.md#global-administrator).

 1. Browse to > **Identity** > **Applications** > **App registrations**.